 - Participants will not be allowed to take other paid work at UC during the program contract period.

-- Eligible employees' base salaries and appointment percentages as of their approved enrollment date in the program are the base for participation in the program for the duration of the program (January 1, 2012 – December 31, 2014).
+- Eligible employees' base salaries and appointment percentages as of their approved enrollment date in the program are the basis for participation in the program for the duration of the program (January 1, 2015 – December 31, 2019).
 The base salary as of the date of enrollment will be used to calculate the lump sum cash incentive at the conclusion of participation in the program.
 Any subsequent changes to the base salary will not result in recalculation of the lump sum cash incentive at the conclusion of the employee's participation.

 - Participants receive "credits" that are converted to a lump sum cash incentive upon retirement.
 Credits accrue based upon appointment reductions in 10 percent increments as follows: